 When making the leap from high-pressure cylinder use to low-pressure large volume cylinders, you may want to consider a longer custom fit high-pressure hose set up.
 Your local gas supplier should be able to help you source whatever parts you may need for your application.

 *Customized high-pressure hose & filling options.
-(Pictured below)
+(Pictured left)

 Once you have identified the Liquid valve and are using withdrawal adapter (if necessary), it’s time to attach the hose.
 The CO2 supply hose is threaded onto the valve outlet, being sure to use the appropriate sealing washer, and tightening to mitigate any leaks.
 Being that the Resinator is not a closed loop system, a few CO2 leaks are nominal.
 Although leaks will contribute to raised CO2 levels, which should always be monitored.
 When ready to operate the Resinator, open the Liquid valve fully by turning counter clockwise.
 The pressure builder is a very important component in achieving the proper Resinator operating pressure.
 We can monitor this operating pressure by observing the pressure gauge located on the top of the Liquid CO2 Tank.
 Ideally the operating pressure of the Liquid CO2 Tank is 330-350 psi.
 This is achieved by opening the pressure builder valve prior to operating the Resinator.

 - The relief valve may hiss for pop if the pressure build beyond the relief valve rating and this is normal.